Space suit

-A space suit or spacesuit is a garment worn to keep a human alive in the harsh environment of outer space, vacuum and temperature extremes.
-Space suits are often worn inside spacecraft as a safety precaution in case of loss of cabin pressure, and are necessary for extravehicular activity (EVA), work done outside spacecraft.
-Space suits have been worn for such work in Earth orbit, on the surface of the Moon, and en route back to Earth from the Moon.
-Modern space suits augment the basic pressure garment with a complex system of equipment and environmental systems designed to keep the wearer comfortable, and to minimize the effort required to bend the limbs, resisting a soft pressure garment's natural tendency to stiffen against the vacuum.
+A space suit (or spacesuit) is an environmental suit used for protection from the harsh environment of outer space, mainly from its vacuum as a highly specialized pressure suit, but also its temperature extremes, as well as radiation and micrometeoroids.
+Basic space suits are worn as a safety precaution inside spacecrafts in case of loss of cabin pressure.
+For extravehicular activity (EVA) more complex space suits are worn, featuring a portable life support system.

+Pressure suits are in general needed at low pressure environments above the Armstrong limit, at around 19000 m above Earth.
+Space suits augment pressure suits with complex system of equipment and environmental systems designed to keep the wearer comfortable, and to minimize the effort required to bend the limbs, resisting a soft pressure garment's natural tendency to stiffen against the vacuum.
 A self-contained oxygen supply and environmental control system is frequently employed to allow complete freedom of movement, independent of the spacecraft.

 Three types of space suits exist for different purposes: IVA (intravehicular activity), EVA (extravehicular activity), and IEVA (intra/extravehicular activity).
 IVA suits are meant to be worn inside a pressurized spacecraft, and are therefore lighter and more comfortable.
 IEVA suits are meant for use inside and outside the spacecraft, such as the Gemini G4C suit.
 They include more protection from the harsh conditions of space, such as protection from micrometeoroids and extreme temperature change.
 EVA suits, such as the EMU, are used outside spacecraft, for either planetary exploration or spacewalks.
 They must protect the wearer against all conditions of space, as well as provide mobility and functionality.